 What’s the cost?

 The course costs £375 with a 15% discount for UCAN members.
-This includes registration with St John’s, course materials, the marking of the three projects you submit and the involvement of a tutor throughout.
-In addition you will need to purchase a copy of the course textbook at about £31.
-We very much hope that your church will pay for you to take the module as they will receive the benefit of all that it gives.
+This includes registration, course materials, the marking of the three projects you submit and the involvement of a tutor throughout.
+In addition you will need to purchase a copy of the course textbook at about £35.
+We very much hope that your church will pay for you to take the course as they will receive the benefit of all that it gives.
 UCAN maintains a small bursary fund to help support individual post-holders or churches who do not have resources to pay the fee in full.

 Can I talk it over with you and ask questions?